wp-plugins/pie-register/readme.txt

 Stable tag: 1.31.4
 Enhance default Registration form, Custom logo, Password field, Invitation codes, Paypal, Captcha validation, Email verification, user moderation
 == Description ==
 **Pie-Register Version 2.0 has been released!
 The new version is in its Beta Testing Phase.
-For more info click on http://pieregister.genetechsolutions.com/pie-register-version-2-0-beta-has-arrived/ **
+For more info click on http://pieregister.genetechsolutions.com/pie-register-version-2-0-beta-has-arrived/ The version 1.0 is no longer supported!**

 **Welcome to Pie-Register by Genetech Solutions.**